ALEKSANDRA

 Personal Work

-I’m always open to new commissions and collaborations that allow me to push creative boundaries and explore fresh concepts in both the commercial and artistic realms.
+I’m always open to new commissions, ideas and collaborations that push creative boundaries and explore fresh ideas in both commercial and artistic realms.